isc-projects/isc-dnssec-guide/doc/validation.rst

 Easy-Start Guide for Recursive Servers
 --------------------------------------

-This section provides the basic information to set up a working DNSSEC-aware recursive server, also known as a validating resolver.
+This section provides the basic information needed to set up a working DNSSEC-aware recursive server, also known as a validating resolver.
 A validating resolver performs validation for each remote response received, following the chain of trust to verify that the answers it